lars-t-hansen/flatjs/SPEC.md

 different initialization (vtable, chiefly).
 By keeping these separate, it becomes sensible to always give a class type a vtable and never pay for that in a struct.

-## TODO

-These are ideas it would be nice to support:

-v1:
-* Name change to flatjs [Simple] [Also library file, docn, examples, comments, file extensions, etc]
-* Clearly SELF method calls would be a winner (with required parens even if the number of args falls to zero) [A little work]

-Desirable for v1, but must investigate:
-* It would be useful to distinguish between '@method' and '@virtual', possibly.
-* SIMD primitive types (non-atomic): float32x4, int32x4, others?
-* Some sort of macro for SELF_x = expr would be lovely, to avoid SELF_set_x(expr), but is it syntactically more risky?
-Things are already risky.

-Later:
-* More assignment operators: support +=, etc, and deal with atomics/synchronics
-* Clearly at least private properties would be helpful: "private x : int32"
-* No particularly good reason why struct types can't inherit
-* No particularly good reason why struct types can't have non-virtual methods
-* In-line fixed-length array types, these are effectively unnamed struct types, eg, xs: array(int32,10)
-* String types, maybe?
-Easy enough to define a SharedString class that references an underlying array, probably.
-Doing so would get into interesting territory about sharing and refcounting and assignment, maybe.
-* Instead of T.ref_fld(self) we could operate with T.offset_fld as a constant, if it matters
-* Each type object could contain a map of its names to offsets within the struct
-* Once you have a macro processor that replaces instances of TypeName.propname with anything else, it's a short slide down the slippery slope to add enums and compile-time constants (which would be necessary for in-line arrays with symbolically defined lengths, "@flatjs const x = 10").
-Sliding further, constant expressions.
-* ES7 might use the '@' character for annotations, maybe consider something else?
-* Proper parser, to deal with a lot of syntactic footguns